 I've worked in volunteering and non-profit organizations much of my career, and there are many benefits to both your mental and physical health when you volunteer.
 Giving back to your community and helping other people can provide a healthy boost to your self-confidence, self-esteem and overall satisfaction of life.
 Your role as a volunteer can give you a sense of pride and accomplishment, and the better you feel about yourself, the more likely you are to have a positive view of your life and your goals.

 Volunteering can also help fight depression, as one of the risk factors is social isolation.
 Becoming a volunteer keeps you in regular contact with others and helps you develop a solid support system.
 This will help you deal with stress and depression when you are going through challenging times.

 Finally, volunteering also improves access to social and psychological resources that are available in the community.
 Many volunteers tend to be more engaged and involved in taking care of their mental and physical health because they are exposed to these resources.

-Bell Let's Talk Day is on January 31, 2018, and is designed to break the silence around mental illness and support mental health all across Canada.
+Mental Health Week runs from May 1 – 7, 2017, organized by the Canadian Mental Health Association.
 For more ways to support mental health initiatives throughout the year, visit the Bell Let’s Talk page, including resources, ways to help and "5 simple ways to end stigma and start a conversation."